Missing hiker found 12 days after disappearing at Zion National Park

-SPRINGDALE, Utah — Rangers confirmed Sunday that a missing hiker has been found 12 days after she was last seen entering Zion National Park.
+SPRINGDALE, Utah — Park rangers confirmed Sunday that a missing hiker has been found safe 12 days after she was last seen entering Zion National Park.

 Search and rescue crews found Holly Suzanne Courtier inside the park Sunday after a tip from a park visitor who believed they saw her.
 Courtier has been reunited with her family, the National Park Service said in a news release.

-Courtier, 38, had been missing since Oct.
+Courtier, a 38-year-old mom living in Woodland Hills, had been missing since Oct.
 6, when rangers said a private shuttle bus dropped her off at the Grotto park area.
 She was scheduled to be picked up at 4:40 p.m. but never returned to catch the shuttle.

 Her daughter described Courtier as an avid hiker who had visited Zion several times.
 The National Park Service enlisted help from K-9 units and drones during the extensive search for Courtier.
 Her travel plans inside the park were unknown.